Table of Contents

-Such a dashboard gives us the opportunity to consolidate the most important social channels into a single scorecard, enabling us to immediately notice if there are signals that tells us to adjust our strategies or everything is under control.
+Such a dashboard gives us the opportunity to consolidate the most important social channels into a single scorecard, enabling us to immediately notice if there are signals that tell us to adjust our strategies or if everything is under control.

 2. Social media ad dashboard for Facebook